 If you withdraw after the applicable census date, academic and financial penalties may apply, dependant on when you withdraw.
 You are not entitled to a refund of fees after the census date of a unit has passed.
 However, if you are able to demonstrate special circumstances for withdrawal exist, which occurred after the applicable census date/s to your application, you may apply for consideration of a remission of debt through the Fees Unit.

 Your application will undergo one assessment, which is undertaken by a Remissions Officer acting as the delegate for the Commonwealth Department of Education Secretary for remissions and/or re-credit applications.
 The assessment will cover both the removal of the academic and financial penalty on the units you have applied for remission on.
-You will receive an outcome for your application within 60 working days from the date of submission of the application.

 To assist you in determining the information and documentation you will need to provide you can read through the Guide on Criteria for Remission Assessment, which has been derived from the Remission Policy.